payable/reactnative-ipg-echeckoutlk/README.md

 ### Token Creation Flow
 1. Customer makes initial payment and opts to save card
 2. System generates a unique token for the card
-3. Token is securely stored in PAYable's vault
+3. Token is securely stored in E Checkout's vault
 4. Token ID is returned to merchant for future use

 ### Required Parameters for Token Creation